create3000/sunrize/docs/_posts/documentation/imported-and-exported-nodes.md

 ### Imported Nodes

-If you have a scene with an exported node include in your scene with an Inline node, you can expand the Inline node's scene to get access to the exported node.
+If you have a scene with an exported node included in your scene with an Inline node, you can expand the Inline node's scene to get access to the exported node.

 1. Choose *Context Menu > Import Node.*
 2. Give your imported node a new name to identify this node within your scene.